scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 - Code (using Python or other languages)
 - Figures and animations

-It should be noted that media like the IPython notebook have existed for many years;
-for instance, Mathematica, Maple, and (more recently) SAGE have document formats with similar capabilities.
-The SAGE worksheet is very similar to the IPython notebook (indeed, the two projects have strongly influenced each other), so most of what I will say about the IPython notebook applies also to the SAGE worksheet.
+Mathematica, Maple, and (more recently) `Sage <http://www.sagemath.org/>`_ have document formats with similar capabilities.
+The Sage worksheet is very similar to the IPython notebook (indeed, the two projects have strongly influenced each other), so most of what I will say about the IPython notebook applies also to the Sage worksheet.

 The notebook has some important advantages over Mathematica and Maple documents:

 - It can be viewed, edited, and executed using only **free** software (in fact, with only a web browser)
 - It is stored as **text**, which allows it to be version controlled, diff'ed, merged, etc.
 - It allows the use of multiple programming languages
-- It can be collaboratively edited by multiple users at the same time
+- It can be collaboratively edited by multiple users at the same time (currently only on SageMathCloud)
+- It is open source, so users can modify and extend it as they wish

 Perhaps the most important advantage of the notebook is the community in which it has developed -- a community in which openness and collaboration are the norm.